pre-142-training/r4ds-courses/tabular-data.md

 ```r
 > ?log
 ```
-- This will show information about the `log` function (and related functions), including the name and meaning of the arguments and returned values.
+- This will show information about the `log` function (and related functions) in the Help pane, including the name and meaning of the arguments and returned values.
 - The help display is hyperlinked, so clicking on a blue link will take you to related material.
 - R documentation often describes a set of functions, such as all the ones related to logarithms, on a single help page.
 - Parts of the R documentation are rather obscure.